2004 United States presidential election in Delaware: Predictions

 There were 12 news organizations who made state-by-state predictions of the election.
 Here are their last predictions before election day.

 Polling

-Just two pre-election polls were taken (specifically in September), and Kerry won both of them with 45% and 50% respectively.
+Only two polls of the state were taken before the election, both of which Kerry won.

 Fundraising

 Bush raised $523,150.
 Kerry raised $260,657.

 Advertising and visits

 Neither campaign advertised or visited this state during the fall campaign.

-Analysis

-Delaware, a blue state in presidential elections, had not voted for a Republican presidential nominee for 16 years going into 2004.
-The last Republican to win Delaware was Bush's father George H. W. Bush in 1988.
-Since then, the state has consistently delivered to the Democrats at the presidential level.